super-up/super_up_docs/codecanyou.md

 6. Support up to 16 languages and more in next updates
 7. Full customizable
 8. Clean code with SOLD principles

+## after purchasing (codecanyou)

+- You will get all files for flutter project `(android,ios,web,macos,windows)`
+- You will get the flutter `admin panel` project
+- Postman collection for all apis
+- Full nestjs code which its backend code
+- Full support for future updates
+- Free support for bug fixes only (there is paid support)
+- You can use this project to modify and edit it serve your `Customers` !

 ## VCHATSDK